CALL FOR ENTRIES

 A: Three photography professionals rank every project.
 The highest in the points receive invitations to attend, and the next 50 highest are invited on the wait list. *Please note, Review Santa Fe is not a competition, it is a selection of projects best suited to take advantage of the opportunities the flagship event offers.

 Q: WHO IS THE SELECTION COMMITTEE?

-A: Three photography professionals representing different aspects of the field, example, a curator, a gallerist and an editor.
+A: Three photography professionals representing different aspects of the field (ex: a curator, a gallerist and an editor).
 Two of the committee members have attended Review Santa Fe as reviewers and have a keen understanding of the types of work that fit best with this particular review event.
-Read 2016 Selection Committee statements here.
+Read 2018 Selection Committee statements here.

 Q: SHOULD I SUBMIT IF I HAVE APPLIED BEFORE AND DID NOT GET INVITED?

 A: The selection committee and reviewers change each year, so yes.
 Also it may be helpful to consider getting some editing advice for your work and artist statement.
 Write to us at email@example.com for a list of editors and advisors to help prepare your submission.

 A: The selection committee is looking for cohesive, compelling bodies of work that may be relevant for the reviewers and that may benefit from wider recognition.

 A: The project statement is very important.
 A poorly executed statement can jeopardize your chances of securing a spot in Review Santa Fe.